4tiennguyen/4tiennguyen/README.md

 ![image](https://user-images.githubusercontent.com/34051678/172893029-1d140de7-ebee-47d7-ab0a-79a282f850fc.png)

-I'm currently a student pursuing a Master’s degree in Data Science🧑‍🎓.
+🧑‍🎓 I'm currently a student pursuing a Master’s degree in Data Science.
+😄 I love working with data.
+I can spend hours digging into dirty data.
+⚡ Fun fact: I am a big fan of Friends.
+I think I have watched it more than 20 times.
 <!--
 **4tiennguyen/4tiennguyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.